Content

 2.

-Describe and evaluate how Lectio Divina can be used to enhance wellbeing.
+Critically evaluate how Lectio Divina can be used to enhance wellbeing in a variety of contexts.

 3.

-Elucidate the relationship of psychological to spiritual factors in meditation.
+Critically assess the relationship of emotional to spiritual factors in meditation.

 4.